glzrygt/remote-sensing-projects/HW1_Sentinel2_Stacking/HW1_Sentinel2_Stacking/README.md

-# HW1 – Sentinel-2 Stacking & Spectral Analysis
+Sentinel-2 Stacking & Spectral Analysis

-This project was conducted as part of the GMT447 "Digital Image Processing" course at Hacettepe University.
+This report was submitted as coursework for the GMT441 course at Hacettepe University.
+The content represents the author's individual academic work.
+Please do not reuse without citation.
 ##Objective
 To process Sentinel-2 Level-2A imagery using Google Earth Engine (GEE) for:
 - Cloud-filtered image selection